Ojnurd

-Ojnurd (اجنورد) (Note: Also romanized as Ojnowrd and Ojnūrd; also known as Ūjnūrd) is a village in, and the capital of, Kuh Hamayi Rural District of Rud Ab District, Sabzevar County, Razavi Khorasan province, Iran.
+Ojnurd (اجنورد) (Note: Also romanized as Ojnowrd and Ojnūrd; also known as Ūjnūrd) is a village in, and the capital of, Kuh Hamayi Rural District in Rud Ab District of Sabzevar County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 133 in 41 households.
 The following census in 2011 counted 89 people in 35 households.
 The 2016 census measured the population of the village as 104 people in 46 households.